Liriodendron tulipifera: Wood

 Though botanically not a poplar, the soft, fine-grained wood of tulip trees is known by the name 'yellow poplar' in the U.S., but marketed abroad as 'American tulipwood' or other names.
 It is very widely used where a cheap, easy-to-work and stable wood is needed.
 The sapwood is usually a creamy off-white color.
 While the heartwood is usually a pale green, it can take on streaks of red, purple, or even black; depending on the extractives content (i.e. the soil conditions where the tree was grown, etc.).
-It is clearly the wood of choice for use in organs, due to its ability to take a fine, smooth, precisely cut finish and so to effectively seal against pipes and valves.
+It is a wood of choice for use in organs, due to its ability to take a fine, smooth, precisely cut finish and so to effectively seal against pipes and valves.
 It is also commonly used for siding clapboards.
 Its wood may be compared in texture, strength, and softness to white pine.

 Used for interior finish of houses, for siding, for panels of carriages, for coffin boxes, pattern timber, and wooden ware.
 During scarcity of the better qualities of white pine, tulip wood has taken its place to some extent, particularly when very wide boards are required.

 It also has a reputation for being resistant to termites, and in the Upland South (and perhaps elsewhere) house and barn sills were often made of tulip wood beams.

 Tulip poplar wood is one of the favorites for wood carvers Wilhelm Schimmel and Shields Landon Jones.